HVLepage/cavep-unah/_posts/2025-02-14-February2025Fieldwork.markdown

 ![February2025Fieldwork](/assets/posts/2.25EBA7.jpg)

-O.n.albolimbata food plants and other hummingbirds.
+O.n.albolimbata and other hummingbirds food plants.
 (E.Barnes)

 20 February.
+Hummingbird fieldwork.
 A full morning collecting behavioural data at the nest site of O.n.albolimbata.
 Data to be presented in a forthcoming publication.

 21 February.
-Dry forest.
+Dry forest fieldwork.
-Returning to Huanta we determined sample sites 4, 3, 2 and 1 along transect 2.
-This being a second road to Huancavelica.
+Returning to Huanta we determined sample sites 4, 3, 2 and 1 along transect 2 along a second road to Huancavelica.
 We have identified three transects that will be sampled and assessed for plant diversity.
 Three years of data should be sufficient to fully sample these areas across the seasons and will be published after that time.

 22 February.
-Dry forest.
+Dry forest fieldwork.
 Heading to Chirquintirca, we stopped in dry forest before arriving to our cloud forest base.
 The aim here being to photograph and record two undescribed species.
 These are the subject of forthcoming publications and are not detailed here, as a result.

 23 February.
-Elfin forest.
+Elfin forest fieldwork.
 From San Miguel we visited an elfin forest.
 The principal aim being to identify endemic plants and birds found in this unique habitat as part of our work on biodiversity.

 ![February2025Fieldwork](/assets/posts/2.25EBA8.jpg)